 The fundraising deadline for LOWVELO23 is January 1, 2024.
-Per the LOWVELO fundraising agreement, riders who have not met their minimum fundraising commitment by December 31, 2022, will be charged the difference between their fundraising-to-date and the amount they committed to raise during the registration process.
+Per the LOWVELO fundraising agreement, riders who have not met their minimum fundraising commitment by January 1, 2024, will be charged the difference between their fundraising-to-date and the amount they committed to raise during the registration process.
 If you’re unsure of the status of your fundraising efforts, please take a moment to log in to your rider profile and check your fundraising progress.
-Another great resource is our fundraising toolkit.
+Another great resource is our fundraising tips page.

 Some teams are in the lucky position of having raised a surplus of funds beyond their riders’ minimum commitments.
 In that case, it may be possible to do fund sharing.
 See an explanation of team fund sharing in the Team Questions section below.

-Each participant must pay a non-refundable registration fee that counts towards his or her minimum fundraising commitment.
-Your card information must remain on file in case you do not reach your fundraising minimum by the fundraising deadline.
+Each participant must pay a non-refundable registration fee that counts towards their minimum fundraising commitment.
+Your card information must remain on file in case you do not reach your fundraising minimum by the fundraising deadline of January 1, 2024.
 After the fundraising deadline, your card will be charged for the remainder of your commitment, if any.

 Registration is $50 and counts towards your fundraising minimum.
-Participation includes a LOWVELO23 T-shirt, cycling jersey, swag bag, admission to the ride after party on November 5 and awards ceremony in early 2024.
+Participation includes a LOWVELO23 T-shirt, cycling jersey, swag bag, admission to the block party after the ride and the awards ceremony in early 2024.
 Look for free and discounted registration opportunities throughout the year.

-To participate in the 10-mile Island Ride and stationary cycling classes, the minimum age is 8 as of Friday, November 4, 2022.
-Children 8-17 are not required to fundraise for these routes, but the registration fee still applies.
+To participate in the 10- or 20-mile Island Ride, the minimum age is 8 as of Friday, November 3, 2023.
+Children 8-17 are not required to fundraise for this route, but the registration fee still applies.
 One child per fundraising adult, please.

 23- & 50-mile Rides*